luluzhou1/alinush.github.io/_includes/refs.md

 [^BCLS22e]: **Efficient Aggregatable BLS Signatures with Chaum-Pedersen Proofs**, by Jeff Burdges and Oana Ciobotaru and Syed Lavasani and Alistair Stewart, *in Cryptology ePrint Archive, Paper 2022/1611*, 2022, [[URL]](https://eprint.iacr.org/2022/1611)

 [^BCMplus15e]: **Subgroup security in pairing-based cryptography**, by Paulo S.  L.  M.  Barreto and Craig Costello and Rafael Misoczki and Michael Naehrig and Geovandro C.  C.  F.  Pereira and Gustavo Zanon, *in Cryptology ePrint Archive, Paper 2015/247*, 2015, [[URL]](https://eprint.iacr.org/2015/247)

+[^BCMplus18]: **A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device**, by Zvika Brakerski and Paul Christiano and Urmila Mahadev and Umesh Vazirani and Thomas Vidick, 2018

 [^BCM05]: **Efficient Proofs of Knowledge of Discrete Logarithms and Representations in Groups with Hidden Order**, by Bangerter, Endre and Camenisch, Jan and Maurer, Ueli, *in Public Key Cryptography - PKC 2005*, 2005